aretnanto/MultiAgentRL/README.md

 - ActorCritic.py has the code for our actor-critic implementation
 - simple.py has the code for the VDN (on spread)
 - QMIX_FINAL has the code for the QMIX implementation

-On tag:
-- vdn3.py has the code for the VDN on tag